Tolerance Line Check

 Detect violation of tolerance limits in SAP

-If a customer calls off less or more than the agreed delivery quantity in delivery call-offs, this has a negative impact on the supplier's supply chain processes, which causes additional costs and can worsen its delivery reliability rating.
+If a customer calls off less or more than the agreed delivery quantity in delivery call-offs, this has a negative impact on the supplier's supply chain processes, causing additional costs and its Delivery Reliability valuation can deteriorate.
 Therefore, there are usually agreed limits within which the quantity called off may be.

 It is essential that the supplier immediately recognizes the violation of defined tolerance limits and can take immediate action.
 The tolerance profiles in the SAP standard offer only insufficient possibilities for this.